-We adopted Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets," on January 1, 2002.
-SFAS No. 144 requires long-lived assets, such as property, plant and equipment and purchased intangibles subject to amortization to be reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying value of an asset to estimated undisclosed future cash flows expected to be generated by the asset.
+In accordance with Statement of Financial Accounting Standards ("SFAS") No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets," long-lived assets, such as property, plant and equipment and purchased intangibles subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
+Recoverability of assets to be held and used is measured by a comparison of the carrying value of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying value of an asset exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying value of the asset exceeds the fair value of the asset.
 Assets to be disposed of would be separately presented in the balance sheet and reported at the lower of the carrying value or the fair value less costs to sell, and are no longer depreciated.
 The assets and liabilities of a disposed group classified as held for sale would be presented separately in the appropriate asset and liability sections of the balance sheet.
-The adoption of SFAS No. 144 did not have any impact on our financial condition or results of operations.

-RECENT ACCOUNTING PRONOUNCEMENTS
+RECENTLY ISSUED ACCOUNTING PRONOUNCEMENTS